VoliJS/Type-R/models/src/README.md

 ## Overview

-`Model` is a class with typed attributes which is automatically serializable to JSON and is as easy to use as a plain JS object.
+`Model` is a class with attributes which:
+- is deeply observable;
+- is automatically serializable to JSON;
+- can be mapped to REST endpoint using the declarative annotations;
+- is protected from improper updates, checking types at run-time;
+- is very fast, easily handling large collections of deeply nested objects (10K and more).

-Any model can be serialized to and restored from JSON.
-Model checks attribute types on assignment rejecting improper attribute updates.
-It adds safety to JS programming, and augment TypeScript with a dynamic type checks guarding the client-server protocol from errors on both ends.
-By default, model put warnings to console in case of type errors, which can be turned to exceptions in case of the unit test.
+Models are statically typed when used with TypeScript, and much safer than standard classes when used with JavaScript.
+When used to describe REST endpoints, it augment TypeScript with a dynamic type checks guarding the client-server protocol against errors on both ends.

 Model declarations looks close to the shape of JSON objects they describe.